 They serve free food

-Even on their short flights they give each passenger a snack bag with a bottled water, refreshing tissue and a snack.
+Even on their short flights, they give each passenger a snack bag with bottled water, refreshing tissue, and a snack.
 On our outbound flight, which was a morning flight, it was a blueberry Danish.
 On the way back in the afternoon, it was a delicious ham and cheese Danish.
 Both were fresh but they do use a lot of plastic.